rickstaa/stable-learning-control/docs/source/utils/mpi.rst

 .. automodule:: stable_learning_control.utils.mpi_utils.mpi_tools
     :members:

 MPI + PyTorch Utilities
 =======================

 ``stable_learning_control.utils.mpi_utils.mpi_pytorch`` contains a few tools to make it easy to do data-parallel PyTorch optimization across MPI processes.
 The two main ingredients are syncing parameters and averaging gradients before the adaptive optimizer uses them.
-Also, there's a hacky fix for a problem where the PyTorch instance in each separate process tries to get too many threads, and they start to clobber each other.
+Also, there's a hacky fix for a problem where the PyTorch instance in each separate process tries to get too many threads, and they start to destroy each other.

 The pattern for using these tools looks something like this: